Ovid/zen-of-test-suites/README.md

 in your code and any competent programmer is always on the lookout for patterns because those are signposts leading to cleaner designs.

+**Recommendation**: Keep your test code as clean as your application code.

 ### Testing fixtures are frequently not used (or poorly used)

+One difference between your application code and the test suite is in an application, we often have no idea what the data will be and we try to have a clean separation of data and code.

+In your test suite, we also want a clean separation of data and code (in my experience, this is very hit-or-miss), but we often *need* to know the data we have.
+We set up data to run tests against to ensure that we can test various conditions.
+Can we give a customer a birthday discount if they were born February 29th?
+Can a customer with an overdue library book check out another?
+If our employee number is no longer in the database, is our code properly deleted, along with the backups? (kidding!)

+When we set up the data for these known conditions under which to test, we call the data a [test fixture](http://en.wikipedia.org/wiki/Test_fixture).
+Test fixtures, when properly designed, allow us generate clean, understandable tests and make it easy to write tests for unusual conditions that may otherwise be hard to analyze.

+There are several common anti-patterns I see in fixtures.

+* Hard to set up and use
+* Adding them to the database and not rolling them back
+* Loading all your test data at once with no granularity

 ### They take far too long to run

 ### Code coverage is spotty